Jackachao0618/PTNN/README.md

 #### For journal articles, proceeddings, etc..., we suggest:

-* Chao Jiang, Ruilin Chen, Junyi Mi, Ricardo Vinuesa, Shujin Laima, and Hui Li. "[Data-driven Reliable Turbulence Modeling Using A Physics-inspired Parameterized Tensorial Neural Network]()."
+* Chao Jiang, Ruilin Chen, Junyi Mi, Ricardo Vinuesa, Shujin Laima, and Hui Li. "[Data-driven Reliable Turbulence Modeling through A Physics-inspired Parameterized Tensorial Neural Network]()."
 Physics of Fluids (submitted).
 * Chao Jiang, Junyi Mi, Ricardo Vinuesa, and Hui Li.
 "Machine Learning A General-purpose Turbulence Model with Built-in Domain-Knowledge."
 Computer Methods in Applied Mechanics and Engineering (preparation).
 * Chao Jiang and Hui Li.
 "Reliable and Explainable Machine-Learning Methods for Accelerating Closure Development."
 Journal of Fluid Mechanics (in progress).
 * Chao Jiang and Hui Li.
 "On Realizability and Metrics of Data-driven Turbulence Models."
 Physical Review Fluids (in progress).

-Also see an early version:
+Also see an earlier version:

 * Chao Jiang, Junyi Mi, Shujin Laima, and Hui Li.
 "Data-driven Turbulence Modeling Using A Physics-informed Deep Residual Neural Network."
 14th World Congress in Computational Mechanics (WCCM) & ECCOMAS Congress 2020, 19-July, 2020: Paris, France.